 - A commitment of 2 years to the AIPAC Fellows Program

-*Fellows Program candidates must successfully complete the training program and achieve a required minimum score to receive a formal and final offer for the 2 year program*
+*Fellows Program candidates must successfully complete the training program in July to receive a formal and final offer for the 2 year program*

 - Build relationships